rocky-linux/documentation/docs/books/incus_server/05-incus_images.md

 Enter the space bar to page through the list.
 This list of containers and virtual machines continues to grow.

-The **last** thing you want to do is to page through looking for a container image to install, particularly if you know the image that you want to create.
+The **last** thing you want to do is to look for a container image to install, particularly if you know the image you want to create.
 Change the command to show only Rocky Linux install options:

 ```bash
 incus image list images: | grep rocky